iPage Hosting Review

-The internet is a great place to share your passions while connecting with people across the globe.
-As Canadians, we know that one hobby that bonds us together is the immaculate sport of ice hockey.
-Whether you root for the Canadians or the Canucks, the web is a great place for spreading your team pride.
+In Canada, we know that one hobby that bonds us together is the immaculate sport of ice hockey.
+Whether you root for the Canadiens or the Canucks, the web is a great place for spreading your team pride.

-With a cloud hosting provider, you can launch your blog to a public audience without having to worry about maintaining a server or monitoring its performance.
+With a cloud hosting provider, you can launch your website to a public audience without having to worry about maintaining a server or monitoring its performance.

 With cloud providers, the question becomes which one to choose.
-We here at HostingCanada are proud to provide this set of reviews to help you make this important decision.
+Here at Hosting Canada are proud to provide this set of reviews to help you make this important decision.

 The company iPage got its start back in 1998 and now offers a range of services to Canadian customers through two global data centers.
 Read on to learn whether your new blog should be living on iPage’s cloud environment.

 If you don’t feel like reading this whole review I’ll give you the low down here.

 iPage is a fantastic budget option.
 With their fantastic introductory rates they make a lot of sense if you’re ballin’ on a budget.

 We do think there are better alternatives out there which can be seen on our ranking page.

 Our reviews provide a clear summary of how each cloud company stacks up against the competition.

 In the case of iPage, we’ll evaluate its metrics, performance, and price packages.
 All of our analysis is based on thorough, 12+ month testing and can be counted on when making your hosting decision.